-Financial emergencies can happen at any time, any where.
+Financial emergencies can happen any time, any where.
 I’ve known this for forever—as have you, I’m guessing.
 But knowing didn’t necessarily mean I had saved up money in an emergency fund.

 Now that I’m out of debt, I’m finally taking the importance of a having an emergency fund that I actually tap in case of an emergency seriously.
 Here’s why you should too, plus tips on building your emergency fund.